William Kitchen

 Overview

-William is a second-six pupil developing a broad commercial chancery practice.
-Over his pupillage with Joseph Wigley, James Knott, Alexander Cook KC, and Donald Lilly KC, he has gained experience across Chambers’ specialisms including commercial litigation, insolvency, company law, banking & financial services, civil fraud, and offshore litigation.
+William is a commercial chancery barrister and practises across Chambers’ specialisms including commercial litigation, insolvency, company law, banking & finance, civil fraud, and offshore litigation.
+William’s recent instructions include:

 Before coming to the Bar, William was an interest rate derivatives trader at an investment bank in London.
 He also holds two first-class degrees from Oxford University where he won several academic awards, including the Gibbs Prize for the best overall performance in private law.